Monthly Archives: December 2022

 Falcon Blue: Book Six of The Child of the Erinyes

-When the Moon Whispers: (Told in 2 Volumes) Book Seven of The Child of the Erinyes
+When the Moon Whispers: (Told in 2 Volumes) Book Seven and Eight of The Child of the Erinyes:

-Swimming in the Rainbow: Book Eight of The Child of the Erinyes
+Swimming in the Rainbow: Book Nine of The Child of the Erinyes